Fluffy-Owl/The-Greenholt-Phish---TryHackMe-Phishing-Room/README.md

-# The Greenholt Phish - TryHackMe Walkthrough
+# The Greenholt Phish - TryHackMe

 ## Overview
 In this lab, we analyze a phishing email and investigate the domain and infrastructure behind the phishing campaign.
 This walkthrough covers the following aspects: